- Graduate and Professional

 Stakeholder-Driven Scenario Models for Strategic Conservation Planning is offered through the Smithsonian-Mason School of Conservation as a professional training course.
 Applications should be submitted using our Online Application Page.
 Before beginning our online application, please have .pdf or .doc versions of your updated CV and of your Personal Statement of Interest and Qualifications (maximum 350 words).
 You’ll be asked to attach these with your application.

-The total cost for this six-day course is $1944.50 (Course fee of $1500 + Housing and Dining Package of $444.50).
-Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $850 making the total cost including housing (shared double room) and dining package $1294.50.
+The total2017 cost for this six-day course is $1944.50 (Course fee of $1500 + Housing (shared double room) and Dining Package of $444.50).
+Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $850, making the total cost including housing (shared double room) and dining package $1294.50.
 Click HERE to check if your country of citizenship qualifies you for the reduced course fee.
 Your total course payment includes:

 - Course enrollment fee